Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 The Right Way to Ask

-Ask clients to mention specific services or experiences.
+Ask patients to mention specific services or experiences.
 Guide them toward helpful details without being pushy.

-“If you loved your balayage today, we’d appreciate a review mentioning what you loved about the color!
-It helps other clients know what to expect.”
+“If your new hearing aids are making a difference, we’d appreciate a review mentioning what’s changed for you!
+It helps other patients know what to expect.”

-That review teaches Google that you specialize in balayage.
-It teaches potential clients what to expect.
+That review teaches Google that you specialize in patient-centered hearing aid fittings.
+It teaches potential patients what to expect.
 It includes natural keywords Google uses for ranking.

 A Simple Review Prompt That Works

-Text your clients 2-3 hours after their appointment.
+Text your patients 2-3 hours after their appointment.
 Don’t wait days—ask while the experience is fresh.

-“Hey [Name]!
-Hope you’re loving your new look.
-If you have 60 seconds, we’d appreciate a review mentioning what you loved about your [specific service] today.
-It helps other clients know what to expect.
+“Hi [Name]!
+Hope you’re settling in well with your new devices.
+If you have 60 seconds, we’d appreciate a review mentioning what’s different since your [specific service] today.
+It helps other patients know what to expect.
 Here’s the link: [short link]”

 That’s specific.
 It reminds them of what they got.
 It suggests what to mention without forcing it.

-When Salon Afton implemented this system, they grew from 154 reviews to 988 in 24 months.
+One Perfectly5.5 client implemented this exact system and grew from 154 reviews to 988 in 24 months using a proven review generation approach.
 Those reviews helped them rank #1 across 88% of their local search area.

 Why Your Website Suddenly Became Critical